What are Virtual Tables (Entities) for Dynamics 365?

-In both scenarios, Virtual Entities are a new solution for data integration which avoids enlisting a developer to configure a traditional integration that synchronises data back and forth.
+In both scenarios, Virtual Tables are a new solution for data integration which avoids enlisting a developer to configure a traditional integration that synchronises data back and forth.

-Removing the need for custom coding and data replication, Virtual Entities are an alternative to client-side and server-side approaches for connecting external data that is significantly easier to configure and manage.
+Removing the need for custom coding and data replication, Virtual Tables are an alternative to client-side and server-side approaches for connecting external data that is significantly easier to configure and manage.

-Virtual entities are defined in D365 with an internal metadata flag to mark them as virtual which distinguishes them from traditional database held entity types.
+Virtual Tables are defined in D365 with an internal metadata flag to mark them as virtual which distinguishes them from traditional database held tables.

-As such, these are not stored with the associated physical tables specific to records of 'full' entities.
+As such, these are not stored with the associated physical tables specific to records of 'full' entities / tables.

-Each Virtual Entity will be associated with a virtual entity data provider that offers an OData v4 endpoint, or using a custom connector.
-During run-time, when an entity instance is referenced, this will be dynamically retrieved from the associated external system.
+Each Virtual Table will be associated with a virtual entity data provider that offers an OData v4 endpoint, or using a custom connector.
+During run-time, when a table is referenced, this will be dynamically retrieved from the associated external system.